SuleimanFarah/sunpy/Ankit-Agrawal-:-Implementation-of-Image-Processing-routines-for-Map-and-MapCube.md

 I don't have any other commitment during summer hence I will work the normal 40 hr/week throughout the summer.
 I will commit at least three times a week to ensure that my code is reviewed regularly by the mentors and I can work on the received feedback immediately.
 I will be available daily on IRC and weekly on Hangouts as my preferred means of communication.
 I will report my weekly progress on this blog.

 ##### Community Bonding Period (27th May - 16th June):
-Read papers mentioned in the reference to select the best possible algorithm for a particular task.
-Fix bugs and add tests to get comfortable with the code-base as much as possible.
+Reading papers mentioned in the reference to select the best possible algorithm for a particular task.
+Fixing bugs tagged with 0.3 milestone and adding tests to get comfortable with the code-base as much as possible.

 ##### Week 1 and 2 (17th June - 30th June):
 Sorting Maps in a Mapcube by time, frequency and other units.
 This would be implemented using standard sorting algorithms like Quicksort.

 ##### Week 3, 4 and 5 (1st July - 21st July):
-Implementation of Image Registration methods to align the images in a MapCube with a high degree of accuracy.
+Implementing Image Registration methods to align the images in a MapCube with a high degree of accuracy.
 The basic steps in Image Registration are finding the features/keypoints in both the images, correspond/match the detected features in both the images, find the transformation between two images and then align the second image in first's co-ordinate frame.

 ##### Week 6 and Midterm Evaluation Period (22nd July - 2nd Aug):
 Buffer period.
-Get the code design reviewed by the community.
-Add tests and Documentation.
-Fix bugs if any.
+Getting the code design reviewed by the community.
+Adding tests and documentation.
+Fixing bugs if any.

 ##### Week 7, 8 and 9 (3rd Aug - 23rd Aug):
 Implementing a routine for de-rotating solar images in solar coordinates to compensate for the rotation of the Sun.